 Common mistakes to avoid in your application

 Admissions professionals at Unicaf have narrowed down the most common application form mistakes they encounter and shed light on what causes some students to miss their chance.

 -Letter of recommendation-

 Recommendation letters are at the top of the admissions committee’s list.
 Applicants fail when they do not provide personalised recommendation letters and compromise with standard texts that do not illustrate their accomplishments, work ethic, or aptitude.
-Admissions officers suggest that you ask your referees to write recommendation letters that demonstrate your unique skills, traits, and capabilities related to your chosen field of study.
-Finally, your letter of recommendation should not repeat information already presented in your personal statement.
+Ask your referees to write recommendation letters that demonstrate your unique skills, traits, and capabilities related to your chosen field of study.
+Finally, your letter of recommendation should not repeat the information already presented in your personal statement.

 -Choosing the right programme-

 You will be surprised by the number of students that get this wrong.
 Recent surveys show that more than 50% of students in the US find it hard to choose the right programme (Ellucian, 2019).
 Instructors at Unicaf University warn how crucial it is to understand the programme you are applying for.
 Bear in mind that many degrees “sound similar” or share common modules before you select one.
 First and foremost, read the course content and structure and then assess whether this new knowledge and skills could refine your professional environment.

 -Perfection is in the details-